cosminstr/Music-Recommendation-System/README.md

 - Pandas and NumPy for data manipulation
 - Sci-Kit Learn for the ML model
 - Flask for the Web Application

-## Mentions

-I plan on modifying the model until i find the best configuration.
-For finding the right amount of clusters i used the Elbow Method and in order to generate randomness for recommendations i added a little noise to the euclidian distance and selected 10 random songs from the 'closest' 30.
-I plan on using different datasets to see on which one the model performs best.